adambard/learnxinyminutes-docs/python3.html.markdown

 import math as m
 math.sqrt(16) == m.sqrt(16)  # => True

-# Python modules are just ordinary python files.
+# Python modules are just ordinary Python files.
 You
 # can write your own, and import them.
 The name of the
 # module is the same as the name of the file.

 # You can find out which functions and attributes
-# defines a module.
+# are defined in a module.
 import math
 dir(math)